aussenposten/bot_guard/README.md

 - **(Optional) Redis or Memcache:** Recommended for persistent metrics across server restarts

 ### Browser Requirements (for Proof-of-Work)
-When proof-of-work is enabled, clients need:
-- **Web Workers:** For background computation
-- **SubtleCrypto API:** For SHA-256 hashing
-- **JavaScript ES6+:** Async/await, arrow functions

-**Supported Browsers:**
-- ✅ Chrome/Edge 37+
-- ✅ Firefox 34+
-- ✅ Safari 11.1+
-- ✅ Opera 24+
-- ❌ Internet Explorer (no SubtleCrypto support)

-**Note:** If a browser doesn't support these features, the challenge will fail and the user will see an error message.
-Consider disabling proof-of-work if you need to support older browsers.
+When proof-of-work is enabled, clients need modern browser features (Web Workers, SubtleCrypto API).
+Supported: Chrome 37+, Firefox 34+, Safari 11.1+, Opera 24+.
+Internet Explorer is not supported.
+See [PROOF_OF_WORK.md](PROOF_OF_WORK.md) for details.

 ## Installation